Abhi2359/chakra_form_validation/reg_form/README.md

 ## Installation

-1. Clone the repository using : git clone https://github.com/Abhi2359/chakra_form_validation.git
+1. Clone the repository using : git clone https://github.com/Abhi2359/chakra_form_validation.git .
+2. Make sure to put . at last in previous clone command
+3. Run the command it will say cloning into '.'
-2. Go to the directory: cd reg_form
+4. Go to the directory: cd reg_form
-3. Install the dependencies: npm install
+5. Install the dependencies: npm install
-4. Run the project locally: npm run dev
+6. Run the project locally: npm run dev